by Ken Lee

 When it comes to selling used computers, many people don’t understand the potential risks that lie within their computer’s hard drive.
 Many of us store private and confidential data (social security numbers, bank account or retirement info, passwords, etc.) on our hard drives; information that you wouldn’t just carelessly hand over to another person.
 This, however, is often what happens when people dispose of or sell their old hard drives.

-Consider the following examples of second hand drives that were sold with sensitive information still on them.
+Consider the following examples of used hard drives that were sold with sensitive information still on them.

 In a study done by BT Security Research Centre in 2009, more than 300 hard disks bought through computer auctions, computer fairs and eBay were checked for data remnants.
 Out of the hard drives studied, 34 per cent of the hard disks contained ‘information of either personal data that could be identified to an individual or commercial data identifying a company or organization’ and a ‘surprisingly large range and quantity of information that could have a potentially commercially damaging impact or pose a threat to the identity and privacy of the individuals involved’.